-TOP FIVE REASONS FOR CLEAN WATER IN ZIMBABWE AND AFRICA
+TOP FIVE REASONS FOR CLEAN

-Although many of these waterborne illnesses are treatable and preventable, they are nonetheless one of the leading causes of the disease and death in the world.
+Although many of these waterborne illnesses are treatable and preventable, they are nonetheless one of the leading causes of disease and death in the world.
 Globally, 2.2 million people die each year from diarrhea related disease and at any given time 50% of all hospital beds in the world are occupied by patients suffering from water related diseases.

 Available clean water for women and children in Zimbabwe translates to greater potential for education, and thus prosperity, power, literacy, hygiene, security, and equality.

 African women and men’s divergent social positions lead to differences in water responsibilities, rights, and access, and so African women are disproportionately burdened by scarcity of clean drinking water.

 In most African societies, women are seen as the collectors, managers, and guardians of water, especially within the domestic sphere that includes household chores, cooking, washing, and child rearing.
 Because of these traditional gender labor roles, women are forced to spend around 60% of each day collecting water, which translates to approximately 200 million collective work hours by women globally per day and a decrease in the amount of time available for education.